ajpfahnl/deraining-models/README.md

 Note: These models were configured to run on CPU only.

+__Exception__: SPANet is set up so that the model runs on Google Colab.

 ## Requirements
 This assumes
  * A miniconda installation (try testing to see if `~/miniconda3/etc/profile.d/conda.sh` exists).